How are applications to the 3-week course evaluated?

 You begin the process by attending a Regional Seminar and continue by attending your 2nd and 3rd Regional Seminars.
 One of your first 3 seminars must be our Psychodrama for Lawyers course.

 At the time your register for your 4th Regional Seminar, you will be asked to submit an 850-word essay (as you would if you were applying for the three-week College) for review by the Executive Director and select members of the TLC Board of Directors.
 For guidance on the essay, visit our Admission FAQ.
 Email your completed essay to the Registar.

 All admissions decisions to the 7-Step Certification Program are made on a rolling basis.
 Decisions are made prior to accepting your registration for the Graduate course.
 Applicants will be notified via e-mail of the board’s decision (accepted or declined).

 Over a five-year period, you must complete eight courses:

 Some courses are offered as combinations of trial skills, for example Discovering the Story and Opening Statement.
 The Board will decide if that course may count as one or both skills for the 7-Step Certification Program.
 Psychodrama for Lawyers will be taught in 2020's Trial Skills Foundation.

 How many lawyers have graduated from the 7-Step Certification Program?

 The 7-Step Certification Program was established in 2006 and since then, more than 50 lawyers have graduated from the program.
-By comparison, since the Trial Lawyers College was founded in 1994, 1100 lawyers have graduated from the 3-week course.
+By comparison, since the Trial Lawyers College was founded in 1994, over 1500 lawyers have graduated from the 3-week course.

 Which trial skills will be taught at Regional Seminars in the future?